ngobjects/ng-objects/README.md

 ## Status

-The framework is still in development, but we currently have working implementations of HTTP request handling, templating, very, very basic routing, resource management, property management, sessions, and stateful actions.
+The framework is still in development, but we currently have working implementations of HTTP request handling, templating, very, very basic routing, resource loading and management, property/configuration management, sessions, and stateful actions.

-"Working implementation" is doing a lot of heavy lifting in that sentence though, since we're now going through the process of cleaning up and enriching the API and making it a joy to use.
-And there's a lot of work to do there.
-But first release is scheduled for 2025.
+"Working implementation" is doing a lot of heavy lifting in that sentence though, since we're now going through the process of cleaning up and enriching the APIs and making them a joy to use.
+And there's a lot of work to do.
+But the framework has been deployed for testing on a couple of production sites, since nothing is quite as valuable as dogfooding when it comes to developing a framework - and remarkably it works very, very well.
+First actual release is scheduled for 2025.

 ## Trying the test application